wdelo/VRSkeeBall/README.md

 # DemoSkeeBallProject
-An initial template for the SkeelBall project
+An initial template for the SkeeBall project